swift-earth-science/tropess-plots/README.md

 open https://disc.gsfc.nasa.gov/datasets?keywords=tropess
 ```

-To see all the available data for Methane (CH4) go to the Online Archive for CH4:
+We will be using CrIS JPSS-1 Methane forward stream.
+To see all the available data for CrIS JPSS-1 Methane (CH4) go to the CrIS JPSS-1 Online Archive for CH4:

 ```bash
 open https://tropess.gesdisc.eosdis.nasa.gov/data/TROPESS_Summary/TRPSYL2CH4CRS1FS.1